K2Silver/Demeter/README.md

 | 5V       | Servo I3 Power (red) |
 | 5V       | Servo I4 Power (red) |
 | 5V       | Servo Bread Power (red) |

+* Make sure that the ground of the servo and mbed are connected.

 ### 2.2 Mbed Code Download